Frequently Asked Questions

 You will receive a registration confirmation by email, which will include the class location and a campus map.
 Campus maps, directions and parking information can be found on the Cal Poly Maps Page

-Does Extended Education provide certificates or letters of participation for completed courses?
+Does EPaCE provide certificates or letters of participation for completed courses?

 A record of your attendance at a course, conference, workshop or seminar is available.
 You may request the documentation individually or your instructor may request it for all class participants.